The Cache object is used to cache the X-Particles system.

 With this option selected, cached data is saved to disk as a series of files.

-You have two choices when saving a cached scene.
-The default is external: cached data is saved to disk as relatively small files, one per frame for each cached object.
-The file name used is a combination of the object name (so we recommend renaming objects from a simple 'xpEmitter', for example) plus a number in sequence for each file, which will be '000001' for the first frame to be cached, and a three- or four-letter extension for the object type.
+Cached data is saved to disk as relatively small files, one per frame for each cached object.
+The file name used is a combination of the object name (so we recommend changing names from a simple 'xpEmitter', for example) plus a number in sequence for each file, which will be '000001' for the first frame to be cached, and a three- or four-letter extension for the object type.
 The files are saved to the folder given in the 'Folder' field.

 The default setting is external, and for any kind of long or complex scene with multiple X-Particles objects, we recommend this method.
 One advantage is that the scene file is not increased in size by what can be hundreds or even thousands of megabytes.
 If such a large scene is cached internally, it may result in a huge scene file which may take several minutes to load and save.
 Another advantage of using separate files is that the cache data can be imported into another scene, or data from other sources such as RealFlow can be imported into an X-Particles emitter.
 For more details, please see the Workflow notes below.